 Salesforce has to strike a balance between delivering all the functionality that customers could want, and getting the first release into General Availability (GA).
-The public beta is in June 2022 and GA in the Fall 2022, so we should expect some announcements about the GA release and the roadmap at Dreamforce (September 2022).
+Expected GA release Dec 9th, 2022.

 As DevOps Center is a Managed Package, it is not tied to any of the three major platform releases per year, which gives the team more flexibility in launching it and providing updates.

 How Do I Use DevOps Center In Salesforce?

 Installing the DevOps Center managed package is easy.
 Go to Setup and type “devops” in the Quick Find box.
 Full instructions for setting DevOps Center and installing and configuring GitHub is in the Implementation Guide which can be downloaded here.

 The first release supports the Lightning platform and it has been architected to enable partners to build extension packages.

 The long term vision for the DevOps Center is to support a unified deployment approach across the Salesforce platforms: Lightning, Heroku, Mulesoft, Commerce, Marketing, and the third-party ecosystem.